eric-heiden/academic-website/content/publication/2020-lidar-irca/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Under review at International Conference on Robotics and Automation (ICRA) 2020"
+publication: "International Conference on Robotics and Automation (ICRA) 2020"
 publication_short: ""

 abstract: "Light Detection and Ranging (LIDAR) sensors play an important role in the perception stack of autonomous robots, supplying mapping and localization pipelines with depth measurements of the environment.